alvin677/QTML/README.md

 The following classes; `simple`, `primary` and `secondary` can be applied to certain elements to change their styles.<br/>
 List of elements that support one or more of the classes:<br/>`button` `a` `span` `input` `i` `iframe`.

+*Some classes might be more commonly used than others, here is a short list of the most useful ones*<br/>
+`container`

 **Available Themes**<br/>
 `purple` `cyan` `red` `magenta` `yellow` `blue` `burple` `aqua` `white` `black` `gray` `darkgray`